BehroozMansouri/MathAMR/Extracting Context/README.md

 ## Getting Data
-To run the experiments, you need to download the following files from ARQMath Google Drive:
+To run the experiments, you need to download the following files from ARQMath Google Drive.
+For ease of use, the smaller files including Topics (.xml files), and
 #### Collection Files
 - Posts.V1.3.xml: This contains question and answer posts.
 [Link](https://drive.google.com/drive/u/0/folders/1YekTVvfmYKZ8I5uiUMbs21G2mKwF9IAm)
 - latex_representation_v3: This contains LaTeX representations of math formulas in the Posts.
 [Link](https://drive.google.com/drive/u/0/folders/18bHlAWkhIJkLeS9CHvBQQ-BLSn4rrlvE)